Junior Firefighter Membership Program

 - Perform firefighting “overhaul” activities (except when the structure has been declared safe by the Incident Commander and then only with an adult firefighter).

-- Respond to a Hazardous Materials events (except for support functions within the cold zone).
+- Respond to Hazardous Materials events (except for support functions within the cold zone).

 - Participate or assist in any extrication activities at the scene of an accident or emergency (except in the capacity of a support function).

-- Participate in any activities at the scene of an accident or emergency where fire or hazardous materials are involved, unless they are performing support functions from outside the danger area.
+- Participate in activities at an accident or emergency scene where fire or hazardous materials are involved unless they perform support functions outside the danger area.

-- Participate in actual “ice rescue” activities, but may provide assistance within any designated rehabilitation area or as a support member on dry land only.
+- Participate in actual “ice rescue” activities but may assist within any designated rehabilitation area or as a support member on dry land only.